SpikE-Odets/esx_garbagecrew_v2/README.md

 -- ORIGINAL SCRIPT BY Marcio FOR CFX-ESX

-Changes to my version of script:
+Changes to my this version:

 * Security Fix:  I have completly rewritten how the script handles pay.
 No more clientside being able to send request for amount of money.
 When last bag is done the sever looks in the list of jobs for who has put bags in the truck and pays them the correct amount.